-- What need is the program intended to address? - Is this program directed at an enterprise, a group of enterprises or a broader audience? - Is this program being delivered to international students? - What learning/delivery modes are offered? - Will the program be offered through a 'work-based' or 'institutional' pathway? - Who should be consulted about the development of this program? - What is the best way to engage these individuals and organisations? - What are the characteristics of the likely participants? - Will they be in employment? - Will they have access to workplaces? - What are the occupational health and safety requirements?
+- Is this program being delivered to international students? - What learning/delivery modes are offered? - Will the program be offered through a 'work-based' or 'institutional' pathway? - Who should be consulted about the development of this program? - What is the best way to engage these individuals and organisations? - What are the characteristics of the likely participants? - Will they be in employment? - Will they have access to workplaces? - What are the occupational health and safety requirements?